meta-mate/Artmage/README.md

 # ColorMage

-Controls:
+ColorMage is a magical game where you can unleash your creativity and create cool and imaginative stuff with your magic.
+The goal is to ascend higher as the world below you incrementally disappears.
+To fuel up your flying capability, you need to create cooler and more creative sceneries with colors using your magic.

+## Controls

-If ur on PC
+### PC

-  wasd is for walking and flying arrows for drawing magic space to apply magic
+- Use the **WASD** keys for walking and flying.
+- Use the **arrow keys** for drawing magic.
+- Press the **space bar** to apply magic.

+### Phone

-On phone you have joysticks on each side, and the spacebar is the creativity bar
+- On mobile devices, you will find joysticks on each side of the screen.

-You are a magician
-You have to make cool and creative stuff with your magic

-The cooler you make it the more you fuel up ur flying capability
+- Use the **joysticks** to control your character's movement.
+- Press the **space bar** for activating the creativity bar.

+## How to Play

-With magic you place or remove blocks, and change their color
+As a magician, you have the power to place or remove blocks and change their colors using your magic.
+The magic you create should be both creative melodically and rhythmically.

-The goal is to get higher, as the world is incrementally disappearing below you Also to make cool sceneries with colors!

-Ur magic has to be creative melodically and rhytmically

-  Melody is tied to the drawing direction
+- **Melody**: The drawing direction of your magic influences the melody.
-  Rhythm is the amount of ticks you wait between each part of magic
+- **Rhythm**: The amount of time you wait between each part of your magic affects the rhythm.

+Remember, the more imaginative and inventive your magic is, the more your flying capability improves.
+So, let your creativity flow and craft amazing sceneries with vibrant colors!

+Enjoy playing ColorMage!